 For years, his efforts and images have worked to showcase the matters surrounding sharks and whales all over the globe.
 In 2010, Bryce assisted in helping Hawaii become the safest place in the world for sharks, with the passing of SB2169 - a Bill which prohibits the possession, sale or trade of any shark fin products in the state of Hawaii.
 Since its passing, SB2169 has been a catalyst which has sparked similar shark legislation in multiple countries and more than 10 other US States and Territories.

-Bryce is also Co-Founder and Managing Director of Ocean Preservation Alliance (OPA), an organization that connects scientists and NGOs with super-yachts around the world.
-His work with OPA focuses on creating unique solutions to help solve challenging situations facing humans and the planet.
-He also sits on the International Board of Directors for WildAid.
+Bryce is also Co-Founder and Managing Director of Ocean Preservation Alliance, an organization that connects scientists and NGOs with super-yachts around the world.
+Independently, his solution-based strategy work focuses on all water, people, land and cultural issues challenging us today.
+Bryce also sits on the International Board of Directors for WildAid and has his fine art photography, on recycled slabs of aluminum, represented at New River Fine Art on Las Olas Blvd in Ft Lauderdale, Florida.

 IMDB page HERE: